AdaCore/training_material/courses/fundamentals_of_ada/080_expressions/05-quantified_expressions.rst

 .. container:: animate

- A. Will be :ada:`True` if any element has two consecutive increasing values
+ A. Will be :ada:`True` if any component has two consecutive increasing values
- B. Will be :ada:`True` if every element is sorted
+ B. Will be :ada:`True` if every component is sorted
  C. Correct
- D. Will be :ada:`True` if every element has two consecutive increasing values
+ D. Will be :ada:`True` if every component has two consecutive increasing values